f5devcentral/sslo-script-tools/sslo-dns-sinkhole/README.md

 ### Configuration: Sinkhole Internal

+*Note: Minimum BIG-IP requirement for this solution is version 16.x.*

 To create the **sinkhole internal** virtual server configuration:

 * **Optional easy-install step**: The following Bash script builds all of the necessary objects for the internal virtual server configuration.
 You can either use this or follow the steps below to create these manually.